 Latest government announcements, sources of information and support for businesses

-- Guidance for employers employees and the self-employed understand how to work safely during the coronavirus pandemic
+- Guidance for working safely during coronavirus

 - Guidance for people who work in or run shops, branches, stores or similar environments.

 - Guidance for businesses and other venues on social distancing measures